-Loaded with a vegan taco-seasoned lentil filling, these stuffed sweet potatoes are perfect for meal prep or dinner!
+Stuffed with a vegan taco-seasoned lentil filling and piled high with toppings, these loaded sweet potatoes are perfect for meal prep or dinner!

 I've been leaning heavily on easy dinner recipes lately.
 You know, the kind of recipes that are versatile and easy to customize using whatever you have on hand (because who wants to run to the store for just one ingredient?).

 Last week I shared my recipe for lentil tacos that use a super easy lentil filling.
-It turns out that the lentil filling is PERFECT for so many meals, which is how loaded sweet potatoes came to be.
+It turns out that the leftover taco filling went really well with sweet potatoes, leading us to these stuffed sweet potatoes!

 How to bake sweet potatoes